richardhyy/ice-vscode/README.md

 ## Creating Custom Providers

-FlowChat supports custom LLM providers written in JavaScript.
+ICE supports custom LLM providers written in JavaScript.
 Provider scripts use a format similar to Tampermonkey to declare configuration entries.

-> Take a look at the [Built-in Providers](https://github.com/richardhyy/flowchat-vscode/tree/main/providers) for examples.
+> Take a look at the [Built-in Providers](https://github.com/richardhyy/ice-vscode/tree/main/providers) for examples.

 ## Known Issues

-As FlowChat is in early development, you may encounter bugs or instability.
+As ICE is in early development, you may encounter bugs or instability.
 If you experience any issues, please file a report on the GitHub repository.
 Pull requests are also welcome!

 ## Planned Enhancements